AGENCY

 Fishing boats line Jelsa’s harbor, a bucolic, seaside village on the island of Hvar.
 The valleys and hillsides are quilted with family vineyards and olive orchards.
 The island produces countless beautiful, specific things - but this heritage is fading in the face of mass tourism.

 The Field Store is our attempt to reinvigorate the traditional skills and products that make Hvar so special.
-Over the fall, our students - fifty children ages six through fifteen - will research, prototype, brand, and sell a small collection of edible island products: sun-dried tomatoes, herb salts, fermented vegetables, foraged teas.
+Over the fall, our students - approximately forty children ages six through fifteen - will research, prototype, brand, and sell a small collection of edible island products: sun-dried tomatoes, herb salts, fermented vegetables, foraged teas.
 The goal is not a school project.
 We want to establish a real venture driven by the creativity and capacity of our kids, combined with the indescribable beauty of our island.

 We are looking for someone who can mentor our faculty in the entrepreneurial aspect of this project (rather than the craft dimension), staging the complex underlying skills of successful venture design and leadership in chunks that students can absorb.